 17. Patagonia, Argentina and Chile

-Patagonia is a land of stunning beauty, a place where the Andes Mountains meet the vast South Atlantic.
-You'll find it at the southern tip of South America, shared by both Argentina and Chile, and it’s a region that will leave you breathless.
+Patagonia is a land of stunning beauty.
+It's a place where the Andes Mountains meet the vast South Atlantic.
+You'll find it at the southern tip of South America.
+The region is shared by Argentina and Chile.
+It will leave you breathless.

-Imagine towering, snow-capped peaks reflected in crystal-clear lakes, ancient glaciers carving their way through valleys, and deep fjords where the mountains plunge straight into the sea.
+Imagine towering, snow-capped peaks reflected in crystal-clear lakes.
+Picture ancient glaciers carving through valleys.
+See deep fjords where mountains plunge into the sea.
 This is Patagonia.

-If you're the type of person who loves to hike, Torres del Paine National Park in Chile should be on your must-see list.
-The park is known for its granite towers, the torres, that rise dramatically from the Patagonian steppe.
-There are trails for all skill levels, from easy day hikes to multi-day treks.
-As you hike, you’ll spot turquoise lakes, roaring rivers, and maybe even some of the local wildlife, like guanacos (a type of llama) or condors soaring overhead.
+If you love to hike, Torres del Paine National Park in Chile should top your list.
+The park is known for its granite towers, the Torres, that rise from the Patagonian steppe.
+Trails suit all skill levels.
+They range from easy day hikes to multi-day treks.
+As you hike, you'll spot turquoise lakes and roaring rivers.
+You might see local wildlife too, like guanacos, a type of llama, or condors soaring overhead.

-Another must-see is the Perito Moreno Glacier in Argentina.
-Unlike most glaciers, which are retreating, Perito Moreno is still growing.
-The glacier is enormous, a wall of ice that stretches for miles.
-You can take a boat trip to get close to the glacier's face and listen to the cracking and groaning as huge chunks of ice calve off into the lake.
-It’s an unforgettable sight.
+Another must-see is Perito Moreno Glacier in Argentina.
+Unlike most glaciers, which retreat, Perito Moreno still grows.
+The glacier is enormous.
+It's a wall of ice that stretches for miles.
+Take a boat trip to get close to its face.
+Listen to the cracking and groaning as huge ice chunks calve into the lake.
+It's an unforgettable sight.

 18. Queenstown, New Zealand